timrwilliams/documentation/Platform Documentation.md

 ### cloudcontrolapp.com Routing Tier

 When using `*.cloudcontrolapp.com` subdomains, requests go through a different routing tier, which provides several new features.
-Keep in mind that this routing tier is still on _Beta_ phase, so its functionality and performance may vary in the future, being stable enough for production usage though.
+This routing tier is still in _Beta_ phase, so its functionality and performance may vary in the future, being stable enough for production usage though.

 #### Active health checks

-This routing tier includes a container health checker, so those requests will only reach healthy endpoints, avoiding not available or down containers.
-In this case, when some of the containers is unhealthy, health checker will send requests to them in order to assure that they are up again and ready to receive requests.
-Thus, you might probably see requests to `/CloudHealthChech` coming from a `cloudControl-HealthCheck` agent.
+This routing tier includes a container health checker.
+Incoming requests will only be forwarded to healthy instances.
+When your application is running into timeouts or returning [http error codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.5) `501`, `502` or `greater 503`, we will start inspecting the container.
+Our health checker will send requests to it in order to assure that they are up and ready to receive requests.
+Thus, you might probably see requests to `/CloudHealthCheck` coming from a `cloudControl-HealthCheck` agent.
 Only deployments with more than one container running (see the [scaling section](#scaling) for details) will take advantage of this mechanism.

 #### Timeouts: